 When I work with patients, I tell that it’s imperative that they remove gluten and grains from the diet.
 (Once your gut is healthy, you can add back in grains that have been fermented and sprouted to eat occasionally.)

 Researchers of the food additives that trigger leaky gut study also say gluten is a no-no. They noticed increased gut permeability when immune cells are exposed to gliadin.
 (Gliadin is a class of proteins in wheat and is a component of gluten.
 It helps give bread the ability to rise during baking.)
 (12) Gluten often hides out in unexpected places, including sauces and gravies, where wheat flour is used as a thickening agent.
 And please note that even organic wheat contains gluten.

 7. Nanometric particles

 Nanotechnology is a booming business in the food world.
 A more than $7 billion business, to be exact.
-And estimates suggests 40 percent of food industries are using it.
+And estimates suggest 40 percent of food industries are using it.
 (13)

-Use of nanoparticles in food and food packaging is skyrocketing in America.
-Nanotechnology encompasses taking a material and unnaturally making it tiny, with dimensions between 1 and 100 nm.
-But at these dimensions, the materials may take on unusual physical, chemical and biological properties and functions that are remarkably different from those the original size of the compound, the study authors explain.
+The use of nanoparticles in food and food packaging is skyrocketing in America.
+Nanotechnology encompasses taking material and unnaturally making it tiny, with dimensions between 1 and 100 nm.
+But at these dimensions, the materials may take on unusual physical, chemical, and biological properties and functions that are remarkably different from those the original size of the compound, the study authors explain.
 They can behave in unexpected ways once inside human cells.